-1. All general requirements for admission to the graduate school of Mississippi College must be met.

-2. All applicants must hold a bachelor's degree from a regionally accredited college or university in an appropriate field of study determined by the faculty advisor and the Dean of the Graduate School.
-The minimum GPA will be 2.5 or greater on a 4.0 system.

-3. All applicants to the Master of Science in Corporate Communication must take or have on record all Business School prerequisites.
+- 1. All general requirements for admission to the graduate school of Mississippi College must be met. - 2.
+All applicants must hold a bachelor's degree from a regionally accredited college or university in an appropriate field of study determined by the faculty advisor and the Dean of the Graduate School.
+The minimum GPA will be 2.5 or greater on a 4.0 system. - 3.
+All applicants to the Master of Science in Corporate Communication must take or have on record all Business School prerequisites.

-1. A minimum of 31 semester hours of graduate work must be completed.

-2. Sixteen hours or more of the courses must be 6000-level.

-3. A thesis may be substituted for 6 semester hours of course work.

-4. During the spring semester of a student's last year, the student must register for COM 6599 Convocation Paper.
+- 1. A minimum of 31 semester hours of graduate work must be completed. - 2.
+A thesis may be substituted for 6 semester hours of course work. - 3.
+During the spring or fall semester of a student's last year, the student must register for COM 6599 Convocation Paper.
 Graduate students will present graduate research endorsed by a Communication Graduate Faculty.
-The course has one hour credit and is a requirement for graduation.

-5. All students must attend the Fall Graduate Research Convocation and Orientation and Spring Graduate Research Convocation and Orientation.

-6. During the final semester of course work a candidate will take a written comprehensive exam and oral exam before a faculty graduate committee.

-7. If a student chooses to write a thesis, a thesis committee must be chosen from faculty members within the Communication Department or in a related department.
+The course has one hour credit and is a requirement for graduation. - 4.
+All students must attend the Fall Graduate Research Convocation and Orientation and Spring Graduate Research Convocation and Orientation. - 5.
+During the final semester of course work a candidate will register for COM 6099 and take a written comprehensive exam and oral exam before a faculty graduate committee. - 6.
+If a student chooses to write a thesis, a thesis committee must be chosen from faculty members within the Communication Department or in a related department.
 One faculty member will serve as the thesis director.
-Upon completion of the thesis, the candidate will defend the completed thesis to the thesis committee.

-8. All course work at Mississippi College must be maintained at 3.0 GPA or higher.
+Upon completion of the thesis, the candidate will defend the completed thesis to the thesis committee. - 7.
+All course work at Mississippi College must be maintained at 3.0 GPA or higher.